AlexVictorr/alx-low_level_programming/0x01-variables_if_else_while/README.md

 The string Last digit of, followed by, n, followed by the string is, followed by if the last digit of n is greater than 5: the string and is greater than 5, if the last digit of n is 0: the string and is 0, if the last digit of n is less than 6 and not 0: the string and is less than 6 and not 0, followed by a new line.
 3-print_alphabets.c prints the alphabet in lowercase, and then in uppercase, followed by a new line. only use the putchar function (every other function (printf, puts, etc…) is forbidden).
 All code should be in the main function. use putchar three times in your code.
+4-print_alphabt.c prints the alphabet in lowercase, followed by a new line.
+Print all the letters except q and e. only use the putchar function (every other function (printf, puts, etc…) is forbidden). code should be in the main function. only use putchar twice in your code.